Kevin Abstract: 2015-17: American Boyfriend: A Suburban Love Story

 In 2015, Abstract began working on his sophomore album, Death of a Supermodel.
 In April, he released the singles "Not on DOASM 01", featuring Ameer Vann and Matt Champion and "Not on DOASM 2", featuring Champion, two tracks that were cut from Death of a Supermodel.
 By late 2015, Death of a Supermodel was reannounced as They Shoot Horses, and was given a 2016 release date.
 In November, the lead single from the album, "Echo", was released alongside an accompanying music video.
 In September 2016, the album was retitled yet again, to American Boyfriend: A Suburban Love Story, alongside the release of the single "Empty", alongside a self-directed music video.
 On November 2, Abstract released the singles "Yellow" and "Miserable America" through Beats 1, along with announcing the album's release date of November 18.
 In December, Abstract hosted a free one-off concert in Los Angeles, The All-American Drive-in Prom, with special guests Tyler, the Creator and Jaden Smith.
-In February 2017, he embarkd on the Death of a Supermodel Tour in support of American Boyfriend.
+In February 2017, he embarked on the Death of a Supermodel Tour in support of American Boyfriend.
 Also in 2017, Abstract toured alongside rock band The Neighbourhood.